G-Andrey/Forecasting-Daily-JPM-Stock-Price-with-Machine-Learning/README.md

 :star2: [Final Hosted Notebook](https://g-andrey.github.io/Forecasting-Daily-JPM-Stock-Price-with-Machine-Learning/) :star2:

 ## Goal :dart:
 The ultimate goal of this project was to take a real-world problem and then attempt to solve it utilizing proper machine learning principles.
-The specific problem tackled is that of predicting future stock price movement using techincal analysis, framed as a forecasting machine learning problem. *Logistic regression*, *random forest classifier*, and *neural network* models were trained and tested on 7 years of historical $JPM data from 2012 - 2019.
+The specific problem tackled is that of predicting future stock price movement using technical analysis, framed as a forecasting machine learning problem. *Logistic regression*, *random forest classifier*, and *neural network* models were trained and tested on 7 years of historical $JPM data from 2012 - 2019.

 ## Tasks Performed